ThomasFitz-tech/2nd-Year-Projects/README.md

 # 2nd-Year-Projects
-This repository showcases some Java programming projects that I have created in 2nd Year.
+This repository showcases some Java projects that I have created in object-oriented programming.